Exploiting the Alternatives: Coordinated Learning via Hierarchical RL for Dynamic VNEAP: Hierarchical RL for VNEAP

 \subsection{Low-level agent}

-The \emph{Low-level state space $S^{LL}$} shares the same encoded SN information with HL state, thus both agents operate on an identical view of the SN.
-Since the LL agent's objective is to perform the embedding of the chosen topology per VNR, it receives specific information of the requested resources (see Table~\ref{tab:states}).
-To reflect the sequential nature of the embedding procedure, the state also includes specific context variables that indicate which component of the VNR is currently being embedded.
+The \emph{Low-level state space $S^{LL} = S^{LL}_{\mathcal{G}_{r,a}} || S_{\mathcal{G}_s}$} shares the same encoded SN information with the HL state, thus both agents operate on an identical view of the SN.
+Since the LL agent's objective is to perform the embedding of the chosen topology per VNR, it receives specific information of the requested resources (see Tab.~\ref{tab:states}).
+To reflect the sequential nature of the embedding procedure, the state also includes specific context variables that indicate which component of the VNR is currently being embedded such as node index.

 The \emph{Low-level action space $A^{LL}$} is defined as $A^{LL}=\{1,2, \dots,|\mathcal{N}_s| \}$ where each element corresponds to a specific node within the SN.
 At each step $t$, the agent will select an action $a^{LL}_{t,k}$ that corresponds to a substrate node where node $k$ of alternative $a^{HL}_t$ will be embedded.
 The allocation of links is done progressively via K-Shortest Path (K-SP) \cite{AutomaticHRL, ksp}.